Instance-Warp: Saliency Guided Image Warping for Unsupervised Domain Adaptation: Method

+Intuitively, for dataset with many small objects, high warping intensity is helpful.
+However, if the dataset contains mostly large objects, warping would distort them and harm performance.
+In this case, the warping intensity should be reduced.
+We define $f$ following this intuition as:

-where $\Psi$ is the fraction of object size corresponding to an interval between size thresholds $t_{i}$ and $t_{i+1}$ (See Figure~\ref{fig:teaser}).
-In our case, we consider $\Psi = \{ \psi_{small}, \psi_{medium}$, $\psi_{large} \}$ to represent the percentage of the small, medium, and large objects in the dataset, defined by COCO~\cite{lin2014microsoft} thresholds for object sizes in the image.
+where $\Psi$ is the fraction of object size corresponding to an interval between size thresholds $t_{i}$ and $t_{i+1}$.
+In our case, we consider $\Psi = \{ \psi_{small}, \psi_{medium}$, $\psi_{large} \}$ to represent the percentage of small, medium, and large objects in the dataset, as per COCO~\cite{lin2014microsoft} object size thresholds.
+In the rare case of having only large objects in the dataset, $f$ approaches 1 (minimal warping).
+Conversely, with only small objects, $f$ tends to a large value (very intense warping).

-Saliency scale $s$ and expansion factor $f$ are inversely proportional, thus $s = \frac{P}{f}$ where $P$ is a constant.
-We clip $S$ between of 0 and $U$, since negative saliency values lead to holes, and an upper bound $U$ to discourage extreme warping.
+We clip $S$ between a lower bound of 0, to prevent negative saliency values that lead to holes, and an upper bound $U$, to discourage extreme warping.
+Figure~\ref{fig:warp-unwarp-error} shows that a higher saliency scale $s$ results in less intense warping.

-When segmentation masks are available but not bounding boxes, we convert them to boxes, termed ``from-seg'' boxes.
-This conversion minimally impacts performance, as detailed in our ablations in Section~\ref{subsec:ablation} and Supplementary.
+When segmentation masks are available but bounding boxes are not, we convert the masks into `from-seg' boxes.
+This does not significantly impact performance (See Section~\ref{subsec:ablation} and \pointToAppendix{\ref{appendix:addl_tech}}{G}).